 - 1. Explain that you are going to ask the groups to tape their sheets onto the appropriate columns that you have written on the flip chart or the chalkboard: - a) why young women choose to be faithful to one partner - b) why young men choose to be faithful to one partner - c) why young women choose to have multiple partners - d) why young men choose to have multiple partners - 2.
 Choose two female and two male learners to be leaders.
 Select learners who can analyse information quickly and organise information well.
 Direct the leaders to the tape strips you have prepared and have them model taping their sheets onto the columns.
 Ask these leaders to model taping one sheet from their group onto one of the columns relevant to their sex/gender. - 3.
 Explain to the leaders that when they are done with this task they are to remain up by the "columns".
 Their task there is to stack all the sheets with the same ideas together so that the columns do not contain a lot of duplicate ideas spread out all over the diagram. - 4.
 Have the rest of the group tape their sheets up onto the appropriate columns. - 5.
 Give the group about 3-5 minutes to complete this process.
 While the group is completing this process, instruct your learners that have completed taping up their sheets to read the sheets as they are added to each column.
-Ask them to write down at least two things that are posted on the columns that are different from any of the ideas their group generated on their sheet of scrap paper. - a) Examples of reasons why a young woman or a young man might choose to be monogamous include, but are not limited to, the following: - less risk of contracting or transmitting HIV - less risk of contracting or transmitting other STIs - less risk of unintended pregnancy - greater love for a partner - greater trust in a partner - sex can be more enjoyable and pleasurable - greater motivation to make sure that one's partner is enjoying sex - better communication about sex and other things - better understanding of who will do what to prevent unintended pregnancy - greater knowledge of a partner's likes and dislikes sexually - easier logistics (may live together or easily negotiate time together) - b) If any of these are not mentioned, include them if appropriate.
+Ask them to write down at least two things that are posted on the columns that are different from any of the ideas their group generated on their sheet of scrap paper. - a) Examples of reasons why a young woman or a young man might choose to be monogamous include, but are not limited to, the following: - less risk of contracting or transmitting HIV - less risk of contracting or transmitting other STIs - less risk of unintended pregnancy - greater love for a partner - greater trust in a partner - better communication about importance of keeping to set goals and staying protected easier logistics (may live together or easily negotiate time together) - b) If any of these are not mentioned, include them if appropriate.
 Have your learners write up these additional reasons on sheets of paper and add them to the appropriate columns.

 - 1. After the sheets have been taped under the correct columns and organised by the participant leaders, work with the class for a few minutes on comparing the lists. - 2.
 Ask the class to identify reasons for each of the choices monogamy and concurrency that are similar, for both men and women. - 3.
-Then ask your learners to identify reasons for each of the choices that are different for males and females.

-4. Ask your learners to consider the differences across gender.
+Then ask your learners to identify reasons for each of the choices that are different for males and females. - 4.
+Ask your learners to consider the differences across gender.
 Ask them to identify gender norms that explain these differences and identify which of these gender norms are unhealthy ones.
 Remind your learners that they have previously looked at changing unhealthy gender norms as part of their discussion of gender.